Rodsher

 Rodsher (Родшер; Rödskär; Rodscher; Ruuskeri; Ruuskari), is an uninhabited small Russian island and a lighthouse, situated in the Gulf of Finland.
 It is located 16 km southwest of the island of Gogland and 24 km northeast of the Estonian island of Vaindloo.

 History

-Throughout most of history stretching from the 12th century onwards the island belonged to Sweden, this up until the Russian Empire's annexation of Finland in 1809, after the conclusion of the Finnish War.
+Throughout most of history stretching from the 12th century onwards the island belonged to Sweden, up until the Russian Empire's annexation of Finland in 1809, after the conclusion of the Finnish War.
 The island belonged to Finland from its independence in 1917, until the end of the Continuation War in 1944, when it was once more ceded to the Soviet Union in accordance with the Moscow Armistice.